statox/blog/src/posts/2020/07/comments.md

 The complete version of the script is still [on Github](https://github.com/statox/blog/blob/061b79001fda91c7c8b4bb72147247a4e24eff11/tools/createIssues.js).

+_February 2022 -_ I just found out about [utteranc.es](https://utteranc.es/) which is an open source tool allowing to do exactly the same thing as this project but the configuration seems a bit easier.

 ### Configuring travis-ci

 Running a script at build time with travis-ci is fairly straight forward.
 I added a new step in the `script` job looking like this: